abikirkham/the-soul-train/README.md

 ### Club Ethos
 <details>
   <summary>Click to expand.</summary>
-Outlining the benefits of joining yoga, pilates and medication for beginners, encouraging peacefullness to the soul, joinginh the training journey.<details>
+Outlining the benefits of joining yoga, pilates and medication for beginners, encouraging peacefullness to the soul, joinginh the training journey.</details>

 ### Meetup Times
 <details>